Yuss3f/AirBnB_clone_v3/README.md

 # AirBnB Clone - The Console
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+The console represents the initial phase of the AirBnB project at Alx Africa Program, which will comprehensively cover essential concepts of higher-level programming.
+The ultimate aim of the AirBnB project is to deploy our server as a basic replica of the AirBnB website (HBnB).
+In this phase, a command interpreter is developed to manage objects for the AirBnB (HBnB) website.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)